wp-plugins/child-theme-configurator/readme.txt

 1. Navigate to Appearance > Themes in the WordPress Admin.
 You will now see the new Child Theme as one of the installed Themes.
 2. Click "Live Preview" (theme customizer) below the new Child Theme to see it in action.
 3. When you are ready to take the Child Theme live, click "Activate."

+**MULTISITE USERS:** You must Network Enable your child theme before you can use Live Preview.
+Go to "Themes" in the Network Admin.

 == Caveats ==